From Dorothy McNett's Recipe Book.| Browse by Category | Browse alphabetically | Cooking Club |

 Pastel de Tres Leches

 From Dorothy McNett's recipes at www.dorothymcnett.com.
-A version of the famous cake from El Salvador.
+A version of the famous cake from El Salvador and New Orleans as well.

 1 teaspoon olive oil for the pan